BHF Centre for Cardiovascular Target Discovery

 Funding and Management

 Funding to establish the Centre was provided by a BHF Program Grant Award (Professors Peter Ratcliffe, Shoumo Bhattacharya, Hugh Watkins, and Chris Schofield), BHF Chair and Program Grant Awards to Professor Shoumo Bhattacharya, and a BHF Centre of Research Excellence Award (Professor Shoumo Bhattacharya, Dr Angela Russell).

 The Centre is managed jointly by the Principal Investigators, and integrates with other resources provided by the Target Discovery Institute.
 All cell screening is managed by Daniel Ebner, Cell Screening Officer.

 The BHF Centre provides access to high-throughput screening equipment, libraries and screening expertise to all BHF funded scientists.
 Equipment provided by the BHF Awards include a Perkin Elmer Operetta High Content Imaging System and a Perkin Elmer Janus Liquid Handling Robotic Workstation.

-Key screening libraries provided by the BHF Awards include Dharmacon mouse and human siRNA libraries, and small molecule libraries (including the Johns Hopkins Chemical Compound Library ver 1.3).
+Key screening libraries provided by the BHF Awards include Dharmacon mouse and human siRNA libraries, and small molecule libraries.
 With BHF funding, we (Shoumo Bhattacharya, Angela Russell) are developing a ~4000 small molecule custom TDI library where each compound has a known biological target.
 We aim to cover the existing target space with this library which will also contain ~860 therapeutically used drugs.

 Staff provided by the BHF Awards include two Level 8 post doctoral fellows with expertise in developing imaging screens and in bioinformatics (vacancies to be filled) and a research assistant for screening (Alison Howarth).